856tangbin/PCMR/README.md

 result_random = PCMR_testCausal(result_random)
 ```

 *Note: The bootstrapping calculations are time-consuming this example.
 This example took about 30 minutes.
-You can also directly load the resultsof the completed calculations,* `data(scz_mdd_results,package="PCMR")`.
+You can also directly load the results of the completed calculations,* `data(scz_mdd_results,package="PCMR")`.